Kamenice nad Lipou: Sights

-The most notable sight is the Kamenice nad Lipou Castle.
+The most important landmark is the Kamenice nad Lipou Castle.
 Its current appearance is from 1842, when it was rebuilt in the Neoclassical style.
 Today it is owned by the Museum of Decorative Arts in Prague, which has a depository here, and an exhibition for the public.
 The southern wing serves as the town museum.
 The castle includes an English park.
 The 700–800 years old linden tree after which the town was named is still in the park.

 The Church of All Saints is a Renaissance building with a Gothic core.
 The tower was added in the 17th century.